Random Abstract Simplicial Complexes Reduction: Complexity

-A $(k-1)$-simplex occurs when $k$ vertices are in the same ball of diameter $r$.
-Without loss of generality we can center the ball on one of the vertex of the complex.
-We have:
+On the other hand, by definition of the Vietoris-Rips complex, a $k$-simplex occurs when $k+1$ points are in the same ball of diameter $r$.
+Without loss of generality, we can center the ball on one of the point.
+Then we can write: